Pers8/obsidian-files/Comparison between King Lear and HouseBoy.md

 ### Author's background :

 William Shakespeare was a playwright who lived during the Queen Elizabethan era in England.
-He is considered to be one the greatest writer in the English language and is known for his profound insight into human nature.
-His mastery of language and his ability to create complex characters and intricate plots.
-Ferdinand Oyono, the author of House Boy was a Cameroonian writer and politician who lived during the 20s century.
-He was
+Is considered one of the greatest writer in the English language and is known for his profound incite into Human.
+His mastery of English and his ability to create complex character and intricate plot.
+Ferdinand Oyono the author of Houseboy was Cameroon writer and politician who lived during the 20th century.
+He was a member of the Francophone African literature movement who aimed to promote the cultural and political identity of African people